douglasdavis/ddavis.io/content/posts/avoid-conversions-boilerplate-pybind11.md

 -   supporting multiple weight variations in a single histogramming procedure.

-At first order, OpenMP is leveraged to execute parallel loops for calculating histograms of large input data.
+To first order, OpenMP is leveraged to execute parallel loops for calculating histograms of large input data.
 This post focuses on a second order performance consideration: avoiding potentially expensive conversions (while supporting different data and weight array types).